MarynaPR/Team-Profile-Generator/README.md

 * https://fontawesome.com/icons

 ## Web Access
-Click here for the [Team-Profile-Generator] access https://marynapr.github.io/Team-Profile-Generator/
+Click here for the access to Github [Team-Profile-Generator](https://marynapr.github.io/Team-Profile-Generator/)

 ## Video
-To see the video testing the functionality of Team-Profile-Generator please visit the following [link](https://)
+To see the video testing the functionality of Team-Profile-Generator please visit the following [link](https://drive.google.com/file/d/1J0eTQBbcH2K0yRM2jAjNC36iBlDR4zCL/view)

 ## Questions
 This document was created by MarynaPR.
 Feel free to contact me with any questions via email pryadkamaryna@gmail.com.